blaasto

 "Hardening off" also refers to the process of transitioning a young plant from an indoor or greenhouse environment to and outdoor and/or full-sun environment.
 This is often accomplished by moving the plant to partial shade for a period of time before introducing it to full sun.
 Plants that have been moved directly to full sun will often have their leaves turn white, display brown or crispy patches on their leaves, or possibly completely defoliate.

 Questions about harvesting are usually centered on "when" to pick.
 Generally, the temptation is to pick to soon.
 Determining the various signs of a perfectly ripe fig varies from variety to variety, so a little experimentation is usually required.
-There are some general guidlines and pictures of the various signs at the link below.
+There are some general guidelines and pictures of the various signs at the link below.

 See: Growing Tips: Harvesting